 Date:

 Child's full name:

-Child's date of birth:
+Child's date of birth 1:

-Parent / Carer's name:
+Parent / Carer's nan ne:

-Please give details of any allergies or medical conditions your child has:
+Please give details of allergies or medical conditions your chil

-Please let us know if your child has any other additional needs; learning, behavioural, emotional, etc, so we can support them as much as possible.
+Please let us know is child has any other additional needs; le behavioural, emotic so we can support to much as possible. earning, onal, etc,

-What things does your child like, enjoy or find interesting?
+What things does you like, enjoy or find interesting? our child

-What does your child not like or enjoy?
+What does your chill like or enjoy? ld not

-Any other comments:
+Any other comment ts:

-I hereby give my permission for the above child to attend Hope Community Church 'Little Gems' group, under the guardianship of the group's leaders:
+nission for the above chil dianship of the group's l d to attend Hope Communi eaders: ty Church 'Little Gems'

+(signed) ·····

+to the rest of the church e taken during Little Gems, family, or to be displayed o

+I am happy for my child's image to be included in the above:

+(signed)

+I am NOT happy for my child's image to be included in the above:

+(signed)